weathermanbarnes/wxlib/doc/source/metio.rst

 These convenience functions make all datasets available under with the same functions, thus making it straightforward to apply the same analyses to several of these datasets.

+In addition, there is a generic metio submodule ``dynlib.metio.generic`` for opening any other netCDF file with dynlib.
+As dynlib cannot make any assumptions about what data is being openend, the ``get_*``-convenience functions to request specific data are not available.
+Thus, the generic module does only provide ``metopen`` and ``metsave``.

 For most cases it will be relatively easy to define new datasets and make the same set of functions available for them, because all the tedious tasks are solved generically.
 Thus, for a new dataset,